Belgium–Democratic Republic of the Congo relations

-Belgium-Congo relations refers to relations between the Kingdom of Belgium and the Democratic Republic of the Congo.
+Belgium–Democratic Republic of the Congo relations refers to relations between the Kingdom of Belgium and the Democratic Republic of the Congo.
 The relationship started with the exploration of the Congo River by Henry Morton Stanley.

 Belgium has an embassy in Kinshasa and a consulate-general in Lubumbashi.
 The DR Congo has an embassy in Brussels and a consulate-general in Antwerp.
-Both nations are members of the Organisation internationale de la Francophonie and the United Nations.
+Both nations are members of the Organisation internationale de la Francophonie and the United Nations, alongside Rwanda, who is also a member of both organizations.

 History

 Following Stanley's expedition to the Congo, King Leopold II initially ruled Congo as his personal property following the Berlin Conference.
 On 18 October 1908, the Belgian parliament voted to annex the Congo Free State; on 15 November 1908, Leopold formally relinquished personal control over the state to Belgium, forming the Belgian Congo.
 During the Free State period, Congo was reputed to have been brutalised by a harsh economic policy that entailed rubber production quotas to be met by forced labour.
 Other crops were also farmed in the Congo.